sg893052/sonic-buildimage/L24Services/Community/ACLEnhancements.md

 | 0.1  | 09/25/2020 | Abhishek Dharwadkar | Initial version    |

 # About this Manual
-This document provides information about the ACL keys and results enhancements feature implementation in SONiC.
+This document provides information about the ACL matches and actions enhancements feature implementation in SONiC.

 # Scope
 This document describes the high level design of ACL enhancements feature.
 This document covers the changes done for orchestration agent and doesn't cover the UI aspects of the configuration.
+A follow up HLD will contain the UI related aspects.

 # Definition/Abbreviation